AileenLuo-ai/birds/README.md

    http-server
    ```

-   **Method C: Using a code editor**
-   - If you use Visual Studio Code, install the "Live Server" extension
-   - Right-click on `index.html` and select "Open with Live Server"

 3. **Open the Game**
-   - Open your web browser and navigate to `http://localhost:8000` (or whichever port your server uses)
+   - Open your web browser and navigate to whichever port your server uses
    - The game should start automatically

 ## Game Structure